 The U.S. National Law Journal has identified K&L Gates as a “go-to” law firm for Financial America, and Chambers USA, an independent, research-based guide to the legal profession, ranks K&L Gates as having one of the leading financial services practices in the country.

-K&L Gates was ranked among top law firms as a “standout” in both Securities and Finance Litigation and Complex Commercial Litigation in BTI Consulting Group’s 2013 Litigation Outlook survey.
+K&L Gates was ranked among top law firms as a “Standout” in Securities and Finance Litigation, Complex Commercial Litigation, and Routine Commercial Litigation in BTI Consulting Group’s 2015 Litigation Outlook Survey.

 K&L Gates lawyers regularly defend banking, mortgage lending, and consumer financial services institutions in class actions and individual suits and also act as regional counsel in defense of alleged individual violations of the Fair Debt Collection Practices Act and other consumer protection acts.